eGain/egain-android-messaging/eG-sample-messaging/readme.md

   - This version allows you to use SDK methods and build your own UI around it.

 ### Option 1: Default "Out-of-the-Box"
-The default, "out-of-the-box" version provided by the SDK provides basic settings that can be configured to enhance your  experience and allows customers to interact with eGain Conversation Hub using the chat button.
+The default, "out-of-the-box" version provided by the SDK provides basic settings that can be configured to enhance your experience and allows customers to interact with eGain Conversation Hub. eGainMessaging provides a default chat button which can be added to any view of your application.
 The chat button serves as the entry point to begin chatting with the eGain Conversation Hub.

 There are two types of conversation modes you can add to the application: a customer and a guest mode.